nicobotol/Report_tamplate/README.md

 # Report_tamplate
-Latex tamplate for technical reports
+Latex tamplate for technical reports at University of Trento